Stena Metall

 Stena Metall AB is a company in the recycling industry that is also engaged in smelting metals, including aluminum.
 The recycled material is sold to various companies.
 Stena Metall AB operates in Sweden, Denmark, Norway, Finland, Poland, Italy, Germany, Switzerland and the United States of America.
-It is the oldest part of the Stena Sphere having been founded on November 18, 1939.
+It is one of three wholly owned entities comprising the Stena Group (Stena AB, Stena Sessan AB and Stena Metall AB), and the oldest part of the group having been founded on November 18, 1939.

 The CEO is Kristofer Sundsgård.
 The previous CEO Anders Jansson retired in 2022 after having served in this role for 23 years.
 Anders Jansson had recently been criticized by the local press for calculating taxes differently than the local tax authorities in Sweden.

+The company is considered a major European leader within industrial recycling, and has been actively expanding its services within the field of environmental recycling since the early 1990s.

+Subsidiaries

-Stena Metall AB owns more than 15 companies (directly or indirectly).
+Stena Metall AB owns more than 50 companies (directly or indirectly).
 Subsidiarity is an important value for in the company.
 The following chapters are each dedicated to one of the subsidiaries of Stena Metall AB: